Pitchnogle/pitchnogle.github.io/_posts/2019-11-26-using-c64-disk-drive.md

 ![C=64 list apple look]({{ site.url }}/assets/images/c64/run_apple_look.png)

 There is another way to load a program using the cursors.
 This time, we'll load the CoCo look program.
-Use the cursor keys to navigate to the line with the CoCo look program, type `LOAD` over the program number, then `,8` after the program name.
+Use the cursor keys to navigate to the line with the CoCo look program, type `LOAD` over the number in front of the program name, then `,8` after the program name.
 Keep hitting spacebar to clear the `PRG` part of the line.
 {: .notice--info}

 ![C=64 load coco look]({{ site.url }}/assets/images/c64/load_coco_look.png)

+The number in front of the program is the program size in blocks, where a block is 256 bytes.
+{: .notice--info}

 # Updating a saved program